stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 *You attempt you coerce another, making it difficult for them to attack anyone but you.*

-Make a spell attack vs the Wisdom defence of one creature that you can see within range.
+Make a charm attack vs the Charisma defence of one creature that you can see within range.
 On a hit, the creature is drawn to you, compelled by your demand.
-For the duration, it has -1d on attack rolls against creatures other than you, and must make a Wisdom defence check vs your charms spell skill each time it attempts to move to a space that is more than 30 feet away from you; if it succeeds on this check, this spell doesn’t restrict the creature's movement for that turn.
+For the duration, it has -1d on attack rolls vs creatures other than you, and must make a Charisma defence check vs your charms spell skill each time it attempts to move to a space that is more than 30 feet away from you; if it succeeds on this check, this spell doesn’t restrict the creature's movement for that turn.

 The spell ends if you attack any other creature, if you cast a spell that targets a hostile creature other than the target, if a creature friendly to you damages the target or casts a harmful spell on it, or if you end your turn more than 30 feet away from the target.